SuchitReddi/cybersentinel/README.md

 This application is vulnerable!
 There are documented vulnerabilities that will cause more undocumented ones.
 So, it is strictly advised `not` to use it directly on your host machine without any virtual machine or docker.
 Do not host code from this project on internet-facing servers, as that will compromise them.<br><hr>

 Feel free to highlight any mistakes and contribute to this project by opening pull requests.
 I'm free for a quick chat at `suchit20016@gmail.com`

+## Credits
+This project is inspired from [DVWA](https://github.com/digininja/DVWA).
+I added more functionalities and improved the user interface on top of this amazing project.